 If you are trying to conceive, try limiting alcohol consumption.
 Maintain a healthy weight and diet.
 Exercise and sleep are so important during this time.
 Eating more anti-oxidant rich foods or introducing healthier fats into your diet can even help increase sperm count.
 Emotional health is always an important part of overall health.
 Be sure you are taking the necessary steps to manage or reduce your emotional stress.
 As stated in a previous blog, stress may impact aspects of fertility for both you and your partner.
-Our friends at Organic Conceptions even understand that when it comes to conception, emotional health matters.
-Take a look at their online course as it's designed to help improve your mental and emotional health on your fertility journey.
-Find them directly in the Premom app under "Consultation" in your settings.

 Many types of male infertility are not preventable.
 However, you can avoid some known causes of male infertility just by making better choices.